Cataract Surgery in Melbourne – Dr Edward Roufail

 How much does cataract surgery cost?

-The cost of your cataract operation will vary depending on a few factors, including which type of intraocular lens implant you opt for.
+The cost of your cataract procedure will vary depending on a few factors, including which type of intraocular lens implant you opt for.
 The total cost of your procedure will be quoted and finalised before you go ahead with the surgery.

 What is involved with cataract surgery recovery?